|Nutrition Facts (per serving)|

 Use a fork or small whisk to whisk everything together until fully incorporated and the olive oil won't separate.
 This will probably take a minute or two longer than you think.

 Stir in finely chopped fresh basil and parsley and combine well.

-Taste dressing, and add a bit of salt and pepper to taste if you'd like.
+Taste the dressing, and add a bit of salt and pepper to taste if you'd like.
 Stir or whisk together again to combine.